a-udacity/CarND-MPC-Project/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+## Modification for my mac
+* Updated the install-mac.sh and CMakeList.txt
+    * Added openssl location as per my local installs
+* Had to switch to brew science (brew tap homebrew/science)
+    * Then brew install ipopt and cppad packages
+* build and run in cLion IDE